-Divide students into three groups, and assign them to a table - Every group will visit each of the three tables during part 2.
+Divide students into three groups, and assign them to a table - every group will visit each of the three tables during part 2.

-Part 2: Travel Through the Points of View

-Each group will sit at their designated table for 5 minutes.
-Here, they will view the film through the lens associated with the table at which they are sitting.
+Part 2: Travel Through the Points of View Here, they will view the film through the lens associated with the table at which they are sitting.
 What are the positive effects of this lens and the negative?
 Each group must add at least one new item to the list at each table.
 It must be something new and can not be a repeat of what other groups have said.